gerbeldo/rcell2/src/cellIDnoglib/README.md

 This branch has removed the glib dependency, **it has not been thoroughly tested**.

+This branch outputs BF tiff files with additional mask functionality for custom mask outputs. **it has not been thoroughly tested**.
+These options are disabled by default, but can be enabled by including the following parameters when calling `cell` from the command line:

-This branch outputs BF tiff files with blank background and cell boundary pixel intensities proportional to each cellID, following this relationship: `cellID = 65535 - boundary_intensity - 1` (see image 1 at the end of the readme).
-This option is enabled by default. **It has not been thoroughly tested**.
+* `-l`: sets mask boundary pixel intensities proportional to each cellID, following the relationship `cellID = 65535 - boundary_intensity - 1` (see image 1 at the end of the readme), and also adds cellID numbers to the cells, with maximum pixel intensity (`65535`).

-This branch outputs BF tiff files with blank background and cell interior pixel intensities proportional to each cellID, following this relationship: `cellID = 65535 - boundary_intensity - 1`. **It has not been thoroughly tested**.
-To enable this feature, call cell with option `-i`.

-Labeling of cells is disabled by default, enable by including the `-l` in your command options.
-This will add cellID numbers to the cells, with maximum pixel intensity.
+* `-i`: sets mask boundary **and** interior pixel intensities proportional to each cellID.
+This overrides cell labeling.

+* `-w`: offsets boundary and interior pixel intensities by `10000`, so that boundary pixels follow the standard cellID relationship, and interior pixels the relationship `cellID = 65535 - boundary_intensity - 10000 - 1`.

+* `-m`: sets blank background.
+Default output is cell boundaries only, but can be modified with `-l` (labels), `-i` (interior), and `-w` (offset).

-Another way of getting the boundary and interior points is with the `-m` option.
-This makes cell create a new output file with a table of x/y coorinates for all cell boundary and interior pixel (each identified with cellID, t.frame, flag, and "pixtype").
+Another way of getting the boundary and interior points is with the `-t` option.
+This makes `cell` create a new output file with a table of x/y coordinates for all cell boundary and interior pixels (each identified with `cellID`, `t.frame`, `flag`, and `pixtype`).

 ## Credits